 Table.
-4.4.19 - 178.
+4.4.19 - 177.
 Counters.

-Name Description / values Alarm1 inits The number of times the function has activated the Alarm 1 output Alarm2 inits The number of times the function has activated the Alarm 2 output Restart inhibits Trips The number of times the function has tripped Trips Blocked The number of times the function trips has been blocked
+Name Description / values Alarm1 inits The number of times the function has activated the Alarm 1 output Alarm2 inits The number of times the function has activated the Alarm 2 output Restart inhibits The number of times the function has activated the Restart inhibit output Trips The number of times the function has tripped Trips Blocked The number of times the function trips has been blocked